amboxer21/PhotoStreamPy/README.md

 #### Notice:
 Let the program run and **DO NOT** send the foreground process to the background or the program will not work correctly.
 Start the program and leave the computer alone until it finishes.

+#### IMPORTANT:
+Facebook no longer allows GET requests due to this program.
+I am the cause of not being able to download photos via wget - at least for the moment.

 #### Install:
 ````